torbs/eik-lib.github.io/docs/client_aliases.md

 ### Using an aliased version

-Creating import map aliases allows you to include the import map alias in your application's `eik.json` file without the need to update it every time you publish a new version of the import map.
+Creating import map aliases allows you to include the import map alias in your application's Eik config without the need to update it every time you publish a new version of the import map.

 ### Publishing an alias